 There’s a lot to consider when it comes to finding relief for menopause symptoms.
 Take the stress away with Kindra’s Core Dietary Supplement, which offers all the efficacy with none of the scary side effects.
 Our Core Dietary supplement is our signature all-in-one support blend designed to tackle the seven most common symptoms of menopause: stress, fatigue, brain fog, night sweats, hot flashes, mood changes, and disrupted sleeping.
 Two of the key ingredients in the Core Dietary supplement are Ashwagandha and Pycnogenol.
 Ashwagandha is an adaptogen, meaning this herb adapts to the unique needs of your body.
 Pycnogenol is an antioxidant-based plant with high levels of Vitamin C. Our clinical trials prove significant relief after just 60 days of regular use.
 If you find that night sweats and sleep disturbances are impacting your quality of life more than ever, our Sleep Enhancing Dietary supplement may be your next go-to.

 Some key lifestyle changes that may be effective in curbing the onset of hot flashes.
 First, you may want to menopause-proof your wardrobe.
 Natural fibers like cotton, silk, and linen tend to keep the body cool, helping you out whenever a heat wave comes on.
-Masks are essential in the present age of COVID-19, so be sure your mask is also made of a natural and breathable fiber.

 A holistic treatment supports the whole person.
 Aside from hot flashes, you may also experience vaginal dryness.
 Vaginal dryness can cause discomfort, disruption to your sex life, and even painful vaginal bleeding.
 Our Daily Vaginal Lotion is filled with nourishing humectants, plant-based oils, and lots of Vitamin E, further proving this vitamin's versatility from oral supplement to topical solution.
 If you're finding mood swings are disrupting your daily life and over-the-counter supplements are offering no relief, consider reaching out to your healthcare expert for more support.
 Psychotherapy, mindfulness, and even antidepressants can all be viable treatment options for you.